-Polyhelices provide an exact local representation of the protein backbone.
+cal representation of the protein backbone.
 However, in many studies, one may be interested in describing nonlocal properties of these structures.
 For instance, one may be interested in representing an alpha-helix that may not be strictly helical (due to bending or super-twisting) by one single helix.
 The problem is then to fit a given structure (helix, plane, ...) through a set of points.
 This can be done through some averaging process on the exact local representation or directly by fitting through least-square computations.
 An example of helix fitting is shown in Figure 1 where the curvature-torsion profile was optimized by fitting helical segments to the C{α} coordinates from the protein bacteriorhodopsin.
-There are many different outstanding mathematical and computational issues associated with the problem of fitting a helix,11 or a cylinder12 through which will are addressed in separate papers.
+There are many different outstanding mathematical and computational issues associated with the problem of fitting a helix [?], or a cylinder [?] through which will are adessed in separate papers.